-- 603 Specifies the PowerPC 603 RISC Microprocessor mode.
-A source program can contain only instructions for the PowerPC 603 RISC Microprocessor. - 604 Specifies the PowerPC 604 RISC Microprocessor mode.
-A source program can contain only instructions for the PowerPC 604 RISC Microprocessor. - A35 Specifies the A35 mode.
+- Specifies the PowerPC 603 RISC Microprocessor mode.
+A source program can contain only instructions for the PowerPC 603 RISC Microprocessor. - Specifies the PowerPC 604 RISC Microprocessor mode.
+A source program can contain only instructions for the PowerPC 604 RISC Microprocessor. - 970 Specifies the PPC970 mode.
+A source program can contain only instructions compatible with the PPC970 processor. - A35 Specifies the A35 mode.
 A source program can contain only instructions for the A35.
-Specifies the source file.
-If no file is specified, the source code is taken from standard input.
+Specifies the name that appears in the header of the assembler listing.
+By default, the header contains the name of the assembler source file.